 Google Pixel 10 Pro Fold vs. Pixel 9 Pro Fold: The choice is easy

 The Pixel 9 Pro Fold was a solid phone, and it still is, but it also lacked some key features that made it a bit too expensive to consider.
-The lukewarm processor performance, underwhelming cameras, and the fact that it only has an IPX8 rating means it's not exactly dustproof.
-The Pixel 10 Pro Fold is expected to address all these shortcomings, and a few more.
-Let's see what we know about the Pixel 10 Pro Fold so far and which one is a better choice.
+The lukewarm processor performance, underwhelming cameras, and the fact that it only has an IPX8 rating are a few drawbacks to choosing the older model.
+The Pixel 10 Pro Fold addresses all these shortcomings, and a few more.

 Google Pixel 10 Pro Fold vs. Pixel 9 Pro Fold: Design and display